walice/walice.github.io/index.md

   caption: Mangily, Madagascar, 2010. <i class="fas fa-camera"></i> A. Lépissier
 ---

-I am a PhD student at the Bren School of Environment Science & Management at the University of California, Santa Barbara.
+I am a PhD candidate at the Bren School of Environment Science & Management at the University of California, Santa Barbara.
 I am a political economist and an applied statistician.

 My research focuses on deforestation, climate change, and illicit financial flows.
 I use quasi-experimental techniques from econometrics and data science to answer questions about pressing environmental problems.